emmprokak/Qt-Citation-Program/README.md

 ### For Mac users:

--Download the dmg file from releases.
+-Download the dmg file from releases (scroll to the top of the page, on the right).

 -Open it and move "QtCitationProgram" to your Applications folder and dock.